2dxgujun/FreeReading/README.md

 # Free Reading

-This a project of Reading which uses Android Studio + Gradle, and follows Material Design.
+This is a android txt story reader which uses Android Studio + Gradle, and follows Material Design.

 # About